-Communication

-Division 154Pay Category 6
+Communication Division 154 Pay Category 6

-The communication category provides 4-H participants an opportunity to improve their presentation and public speaking skills.
+The communication category provides 4-H participants with an opportunity to improve their presentation and public speaking skills.
 In addition, 4-H'ers will get to demonstrate their knowledge of varying degrees of communication.
-Competitors have the option of creating a poster, essay, or digital media in the different divisions.
+Competitors have the option of creating posters, essay, or digital media in the different divisions.
 For more resources and materials in this category refer to the resource section at the bottom of the page.